Jubbic/healthconnect-appointment-analytics/README.md

 - The dataset was generally clean, with no duplicate records or major logical issues
 - Booking lead time and previous no-show history showed the strongest relationship with appointment outcomes
 - Reminder status showed some effect, but it was not as strong as the two factors above
-- Appointment day, gender and distance to the clinic showed little to no meaningful relationship with whether an appointment was missed
+- Appointment day, gender, and distance to the clinic showed little to no meaningful relationship with whether an appointment was missed

 ## Week 5: Analysis & KPI Development